Skip to menu Skip to content Skip to footer

 Available for supervision

-Prof. Dargusch completed his PhD in 1998, and has a strong background in working on industry-outcome focussed research.
-After completing his PhD, he worked in manufacturing and product development in industry before moving being appointed as a Senior Research Fellow at UQ and Program Manager for both the Aerospace and Industry Best Practice Program Manager with the CAST CRC.
+Prof. Dargusch completed his PhD in 1998 and in the same year he published his first journal paper which ahs been cited more than 1000 times.
+He has a strong background in working on industry-outcome focussed research.
+After completing his PhD, he worked in manufacturing and product development in industry before moving being appointed as Program Manager for both the Aerospace and Industry Best Practice Program Manager with the CAST CRC.
 During his time as program manager the best practice program received a number of awards from the Cooperative Research Centres Association for delivering industry outcomes.
-Professor Dargusch’s work has been recognised by the star award from the CRC Association for his work with industry.
+Professor Dargusch’s work has been recognised by the star award from the CRC Association for the impact that his work has had in industry.
 In 2007 Professor Dargusch was a critical member of the successful bid team for a Defence Future Capability Technology Centre (DFCTC) which became the Defence Materials Technology Centre (DMTC) with partners such as BAE Systems, Thales and many SMEs.
 In 2008, Professor Dargusch became the Chief Technology Officer for the DMTC, a position which he currently still holds.

 Prof Dargusch’s ability to transfer research outcomes to industry is provided by the case study on titanium technology submitted by Prof Dargusch as lead investigator to the Excellence in Innovation for Australia trial in 2012.
 The submission was rated A for outstanding impacts in terms of reach and significance.